5 healthy new cookbooks you need in your life this summer

 2. The Beauty Chef Gut Guide

-Unless you have been living under a rock of late, you will be aware that there is an awful lot of talk about gut health these days, and the importance of an healthy gut for everything from your skin to your mental wellbeing.
+Unless you have been living under a rock of late, you will be aware that there is an awful lot of talk about gut health these days and the importance of a healthy gut for everything from your skin to your mental wellbeing.

 Australian Carla Oates is a pioneer in the area of linking gut health to skin health and beyond, and here is what she had to say about her latest book:

 "It doesn’t sound very glamorous, but the gut is truly where the seeds for optimal health, beauty and wellbeing are planted.
 Our gut is where 70% of our immune system lies, it’s where we make nutrients and detoxifying enzymes, metabolise hormones and neutralise pathogens.
 Not only does this have a huge impact on the health of our skin, but our immunity, metabolism, brain function and mood."